brunovjk/crowdfunding/README.md

 ## 🚀 Installing CrowdFunding

-Before you begin, make sureYou have installed `Node.js`
+Before you begin, make sure you have installed `Node.js`

 To install CrowdFunding, follow the command: